 - I. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
 Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets, resources legally segregated for the payment of principal and interest as required by debt covenants, and endowment and other restricted investments. - J. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of long-term debt and other long-term liabilities that will not be paid within the next fiscal year.
-Long-term debt includes: revenue bonds payable, limited obligation bonds payable, notes payable, capital leases payable, and pollution remediation payable.
-Other long-term liabilities include: compensated absences, net pension liability, and net other postemployment benefits (OPEB) liability.
+Debt is defined as a liability that arises from a contractual obligation to pay cash (or other assets that may be used in lieu of cash) in one or more payments to settle an amount that is fixed at the date the contractual obligation established.
+Long-term debt includes: revenue bonds payable, limited obligation bonds payable, notes from direct borrowings, and capital leases payable.
+Other long-term liabilities include: compensated absences, pollution remediation payable, net pension liability, net other postemployment benefits (OPEB) liability, and workers' compensation.